theepicsaxguy/open-webui/docs/git_ingest.md

 ```

 The endpoint clones or reads the repository, stores each file as a document, and adds them to the specified knowledge base.
+File paths are stored relative to the repository root so you can see where each
+document originated.
+Repository slugs like `octocat/Hello-World` are supported
+in addition to full URLs.